-New housing development in the countryside (including in settlements not covered in LANP4) will only be permitted when it satisfies one or more of the following:
+New housing development in the countryside (including settlements not covered in LANP4) will only be permitted when it satisfies one or more of the following:

-- i) It is essential for an agricultural, forestry or other rural worker to live permanently at or near their place of work; - ii) It replaces an existing dwelling on the same site and is no larger than the dwelling to be replaced; - iii) It re-uses an existing building that is structurally sound and capable of conversion without substantial rebuilding, providing there are no adverse impacts upon the architectural or historic interest or significance of the heritage asset. - iv) It will not have a detrimental impact on the privacy of neighbours or the appearance of the countryside. - v) It shows exceptional quality design and rural enterprise.
+It is essential for an agricultural, forestry or other rural worker to live permanently at or near their place of work;

+- ii) It is essential to enable the establishment or growth of a rural enterprise, and complies with the Herefordshire Core Strategy and the Neighbourhood Plan design criteria; - iii) It replaces an existing dwelling on the same site and is of a similar size and scale to the dwelling to be replaced; - iv) It re-uses an existing building that is structurally sound and capable of conversion without substantial rebuilding, providing there are no adverse impacts upon the architectural or historic interest or significance of the heritage asset. - v) Is rural exception housing in accordance with Policy HR2 of the Core Strategy and meets the requirements of the Neighbourhood Plan design criteria; - vi) It will not have a detrimental impact on the privacy of neighbours or the appearance of the countryside. - Vii Is a site that provides for the needs of gypsies or other travellers in accordance with Policy H4 of the Core Strategy and makes a positive contribution to the surrounding environment and rural landscape. - vii) It shows exceptional quality design and rural enterprise.